XinFinOrg/BlockDegree/content/blockchain-basic/01_history-of-blockchain.md

 <img src="/img/courses/bc-basic/hst2.png"   style="width:300px; height: 400px; align-content: center; margin: 25px;"/>

-In 1991, Dr W. Scott Stornetta published a whitepaper with his co-author Dr Stuart Haber to introduce ‘blockchain’.
+In 1991, Dr. W. Scott Stornetta published a whitepaper with his co-author Dr. Stuart Haber to introduce ‘blockchain’.
 The term blockchain can be defined as a decentralised, cryptic database on which digital transactions take place.

 The origin of Blockchain can be traced back to 1991.
 A structure which was almost the same as Blockchain was mentioned in a research paper by Haber and Stornetta with the title: “How to Time-Stamp a Digital Document” in 1991.